shweppsie/cadence/README.markdown

-# MPDJUKEBOX #
+# CADENCE #

-mpdjukebox is intended to play constant music from an mpd music collection.
+cadence is intended to play constant music from an mpd music collection.
 There will be 2 components:

 ##Daemon##
 A python daemon which monitors mpd an will adds whole albums before playback stops.